gvanem/Dump1090/README.md

  **Building with Visual Studio tools:**

+  * Ensure you have a `PlatformToolset=v143` or similar in your environment.
   * `c:\dev\Dump1090\src> msbuild -p:Configuration=Release -p:Platform="x86" Dump1090.sln`.
   * or start the Visual Studio IDE, open `Dump1090.sln`, right-click and `Build Solution`. <nl>
     The project may have to be retargeted. *Devenv* would do this automatically and print <nl>